 Living in The Netherlands: Dutch city guides

 Expat Info Desk currently has a city guide available for living in the Netherlands; living in Amsterdam.
-This exhaustive guide contains everything you need to know about relocating to this city and will assist you to:
+This exhaustive guide contains everything you need to know before moving to the Netherlands and will assist you to:

 - relocate efficiently and effectively with minimum stress.

 - settle in to your new life quickly and easily and find the help and assistance you need, when you need it.